whisp

 pip install --pre openforis-whisp

-If running locally we recommend a virtual environment to keep your main python installation clean.
+If running the package locally we recommend a virtual environment to keep your main python installation clean.
+For users running the package in Sepal see here.

 The package relies upon the google earth engine api being setup correctly using a registered cloud project.